-The ad industry’s obsession with process and data is killing creativity.
+Data is important but the ad industry’s obsession with both it and process is killing creativity.
 You can’t create difference if you rely on the conformity of process and the safety of data.

 Despite what the data scientists tell you – whose job it is to make money selling data – nobody really understands what motivates individual purchasing behaviour.
 If they did, every ad would work.
 It’s estimated that 89% of marketing and advertising isn’t noticed at all.
 That’s £17 billion wasted, if you’re interested, much of it ‘justified’ by data.
 (Read this article by ‘Raving Adman’ Simon Sinclair for a brilliant take down).

 Like most things in life, it’s about balance.
 Knowing what data to use, understanding which insights are relevant and, most importantly, applying them to your human instinct and over-riding them if that’s what feels right.
 We all know this but the fear of making mistakes drives us into the safe arms of rigour, logic and process.
 It is the refuge of the meek and the mild.
 It allows us to say, when an ad fails, that at least the data supported the idea.
 It’s a cop out.

 As David Ogilvy said, “Consumers do not think how they feel.
 They don’t say what they think and they don’t do what they say.”
 Quite.